Merit TV: Launch

 Merit Street launched on April 2, 2024.
-In August 2024, Merit Street Media laid off approximately 40 employees, representing 30% of its workforce, as part of "ongoing consolidations of departments and roles".
+In August 2024, Merit Street Media fired approximately 40 employees, representing 30% of its workforce, as part of "ongoing consolidations of departments and roles".
 Largely attributed to Texas being a right-to-work state, many of the employees were fired without a reason or severance package.
-Cheatwood announced the network's producers and support staff would collaborate for future programming moving forward.
+Cheatwood announced the network's producers and support staff would collaborate for future programming.
+In September 2024, Merit Street quietly rebranded as Merit TV.

-Former Tennis Channel CEO Ken Solomon serves on the board of Merit Street Media as an advisor; in September 2024, it was reported that he had been fired from Tennis Channel by its owner Sinclair Broadcast Group, deeming that his involvement in Merit Street had become a "growing distraction".
+Former Tennis Channel CEO Ken Solomon served on the board of Merit Street Media as an advisor; in September 2024, it was reported that he had been fired from Tennis Channel by its owner Sinclair Broadcast Group, deeming that his involvement in Merit Street had become a "growing distraction".

 In February 2025, Merit Street Media announced a partnership with Miracle Channel owners MCA Media Group to launch a Canadian version of the channel titled Merit TV Canada.